dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 7.1.2 Templates vs Intelligence: The Trade-off Revelation

-RAG-based template approaches achieved 100% structural validity but at the cost of semantic intelligence (only 20% neural model utilization, Annex A.3.4).
+RAG-based template approaches achieved 100% parseable outputs but at the cost of semantic intelligence (only 20% neural model utilization, Annex A.3.4).
 This taught a crucial lesson: **architectural purity has a cost**.
 By completely eliminating neural generation—using fixed templates filled by RAG retrieval—the problem was eliminated but so was the benefit.

 The reflection here is methodological: optimization for a single metric (JSON validity) created a new problem (lack of adaptability).
 Real-world syllabus generation requires both structural reliability AND semantic intelligence to adapt content to specific pedagogical contexts.
 A solution that achieves one by sacrificing the other is not a true solution.